Variable#

 Note

-• fx and attributes lo and up on the same variable cannot be in a data statement. fx sets both lo and up and hence we would have a double definition of the same attribute.
-Since attribute scale is applicable for continuous variables and attribute prior for discrete variables, they share the same internal space in a GAMSPy variable.
+• The attribute stage uses the same internal space as scale and prior.
+Attribute scale is applicable for continuous variables only and attribute prior is for discrete variables only, hence they can share the same internal space in a GAMSPy variable.
 Some solvers can make use of priorities even for continuous variables (e.g. BARON).
-Such priorities need to be supplied via solver_options in the Model class.
+Such priorities need to be supplied via solver_options in the solve function.

 • Fixing a semi-continuous or semi-integer variable to a non-zero value like 4 does not result in a truly fixed variable.
 The domain of the variable remains {0,4}.
-To really fix a semi-continuous or semi-integer variable, the discrete restriction could be relaxed by setting the branching priority (prior)to infinity.
+To really fix a semi-continuous or semi-integer variable, the discrete restriction could be relaxed by setting the branching priority (prior) to infinity.

 • For variables in discrete models (such as MIP, MINLP), the m attribute provides the marginals obtained by fixing all the discrete variables and solving the resulting continuous problem (such as LP, NLP).
 Many solvers allow to enable/disable solving such a fixed problem.
 When disabled, no marginals will be provided for discrete models.

-Variable Attribute
+Attribute

 Description